nsubstitute/NSubstitute/BreakingChanges.md

 * Obsolete api is removed
 * CompatArg is marked as obsolete
 * Nullability is enabled for public api for .NET 8+.
 Workaround: you can disable nullability `<Nullable>disable</Nullable>` on project if you don't want to use it. more info https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references
-* Move some core type into NSubstitute.Internal namespace
+* Move some core type into NSubstitute.Internal namespace.
+Types from internal namespace could be removed\changed without notification in next version.
+Try to avoid using them directly.

 5.0.0 Release
 ================